COVID-19 Update

 Young People dealing with Criminal Matters

-If you are a young person currently dealing with criminal matters, some of the ways in which these proceedings take place has changed.
+If you are a young person currently dealing with criminal matters, some of the ways in which these proceedings take place may be changed or delayed.

 This could mean changes to hearings, with some hearings being delayed or done remotely via phone or video link.
 It could also mean changes to bail conditions and different visitation with family while in custody.